jacobwilliams/quadpack/README.md

 ### Overview

-The original QUADPACK code has been extensively refactored:
+The original QUADPACK code (written in the early 1980s) has been extensively refactored:

 * It has been converted from FORTRAN 77 fixed form to modern free form syntax.
 This includes elimination of most GOTOs and other obsolescent language features.
 * It is now a single stand-alone module, and has no dependencies on any other code from SLATEC or LINPACK.